‘Hopefully that point is a big point’ – Norwich City goalscorer heralds fighting draw at Albion

 A point pocketed at the home of one of the Championship’s big fish – and that will do just fine for Norwich City striker Jordan Rhodes.

-West Bromwich Albion dominated the early exchanges and deservedly lead through Dwight Gayle’s opening goal after just 12 minutes at The Hawthorns.
+West Bromwich Albion dominated the early exchanges and deservedly led through Dwight Gayle’s opening goal after just 12 minutes.

-However, Norwich grew stronger in the game and Rhodes was on hand to convert Kenny McLean’s centre to help ensure Albion left The Hawthorns with a point.
+However, Norwich grew stronger in the game and Rhodes was on hand to convert Kenny McLean’s centre seven minutes from time, to help ensure City left The Hawthorns with a point.

 “They weathered the storm and I think in the second we came out a different side.
 Hopefully that point in the course of things, when we look back at the end of the season, is a big point and one we can look on fondly.